Undergraduate Research Opportunities at Fisher

 • EvaluateUR will be used to facilitate the mentor-student relationship and to provide program evaluation data for continuous improvement.

-• Students will be required to present their research at our Fisher Showcase held each spring.
+• Students will be required to present their research at the Summer Fellows Research Reception in early fall and the Fisher Showcase held each spring.

 Support Options